 CSS loading animations may not be supported by some browsers, such as Internet Explorer 9 and Opera Mini.
 If you're not sure if it's supported, tools like Modernizr can tell you if they are.
 For browsers that don't support CSS loading animations, you can use a GIF instead.

 There are a variety of loading animations you can create with CSS.
-Here are the three most common.
+Here are the five most common.

 In the example, the "border" property defines the size and color of the loader's border.
 The border-radius property makes the loader a circle.